A condensing approach for linear-quadratic optimization with geometric constraints: Condensing: How and Why

 Therefore, for any given $z\in\CC$ there is a unique optimal $x$ to minimize $\LL_{\sigma_k}(\cdot,z,\widehat{x}_k,\widehat{y}_k)$; we denote $\func{\XX_k}{\CC}{\R^n}$ this single-valued mapping.
 How to efficiently evaluate $\XX_k$ will be the topic of \cref{sec:compute_marginal_function}.
 With this in mind, we can also define the (marginal) function $\func{\VV_k}{\CC}{\R}$ as

 which gives the equivalent, yet \emph{condensed} AL subproblem

 Inspired by the ``implicit'' approach in \cite{zheng2019unified}, the formal minimization over the original variable $x$ leaves us with a subproblem in the auxiliary variable $z$ only.
-Note that \eqref{eq:ALMsubproblem_z} is again of the form \eqref{eq:generic_subproblem}, and it is smaller in size than \eqref{eq:ALMsubproblem_xz}, as well as better conditioned \cite[Thm 1]{zheng2019unified}.
+Note that \eqref{eq:ALMsubproblem_z} is again of the form \eqref{eq:generic_subproblem}, and it is smaller in size than \eqref{eq:ALMsubproblem_xz} (with $m$ variables instead of $n+m$), as well as better conditioned \cite[Thm 1]{zheng2019unified}.